etorrano/tutorial-predicting-income/predicting_income_with_census_data_pt2.md

 ![Classification Report](figures/classification_report.png)

 As we can see, the classifier we built does a fair job.
 With an overall F1 score of 0.77, it's nothing to sneer at.
-However, we can see from our heatmap that our model is much better at identifying and predicting people with annual incomes of less than $50K than it does predicting those with incomes above that threshold.
+However, we can see from our heatmap that our model is much better at identifying people with annual incomes of less than $50K than it does those with incomes above that threshold.
 It is possible that an SVM, a Naive Bayes, or a k-Nearest Neighbor model would do better.
 It is easy to construct new models using the pipeline approach that we prepared before, and we would encourage you to try it out!
 Furthermore, a grid search, additional feature analysis, or domain expertise in Census data may lead to a higher scoring model than the one we quickly put together.
 Luckily, now that we've sorted out all the pipeline issues, we can get to work on inspecting and improving the model!
 You can check out [this post](https://districtdatalabs.silvrback.com/visual-diagnostics-for-more-informed-machine-learning-part-3)  to learn more about model evaluation and optimization through hyperparameter tuning.

 For now, the last step is to save our model to disk for reuse later, with the `pickle` module: